GoodIntentionsAssistant/gi/docs/docs/entities/index.md

 title: Entities
 ---

-Entities are used for holding data to train intents and to extract parameter values from user input.
+Entities hold data to train intents and extracts user input to match intent parameters.

+They can be shared across different intents, and it's also possible to use them as a model for other types of data usage.